1,000+ Opportunities

 FY 2023 OJJDP Title II Formula Grant Application Narrative and Three-Year Plan

-Based on current listing details, eligibility includes: State agencies designated by the Governor are eligible to apply directly; formula funds support state, tribal, and local delinquency prevention and juvenile justice system improvements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State agencies designated by the Governor are eligible to apply directly; formula funds support state, tribal, and local delinquency prevention and juvenile justice system improvements.
+Confirm the full requirements in the official notice before applying.